Anwaribra/E-Commerece-Sales-Data-2023-24/README.md

-# E-Commerece-Sales-Data-2023-24
-The E-commerce Sales Data 2023-24 dataset is a valuable resource for e-commerce businesses and data scientists seeking to improve the shopping experience, enhance customer satisfaction, and drive business growth through data-driven insights.

 Recommendations
 Targeting the Seniors: The data shows that a significant portion of our customer base falls in the 69+ age group.
 To tap into this demographic, I recommend tailoring marketing campaigns and product offerings that cater to the preferences and needs of seniors.
 Highlighting features that address their unique concerns and interests will likely lead to increased sales.